jmahler/jmahler.github.io/_posts/2014-02-27-tesla_interview.md

 simultaneously working on his phone.
 But they were all very nice and fun to chat with.

-There were quite a few questions which involved constructing a C program on a white board.
-I was a bit lacking in this area.
+I do all my coding in Vim.
+It allows me to quickly move chunks of code around and format everything so it is easy to read and understand.
+And since the compiler is right there as well I can quickly check for syntax errors and write tests.
+Unfortunately, none of these tools I have come to depend upon were available because all the coding questions had to be done on a white board.
-Questions which I would have destroyed from my laptop using Vim became a bit messy and unclear on a white board.
+As a result, problems which I should have dominated, became messy and hard to understand.

 One thing that I found curious was why the technical questions were fairly basic.
 Certainly one reason is to filter out the dunces.